Est. 2026 · Indigenous-Led · Canada

 KHIST — Kanada House Indigenous Sovereign Trust

 The permanent capital institution at the centre of everything.
-KHIST holds 100% of KH National — the operating partner on every project across the network.
+KHIST holds 100% of HOK National — the operating partner on every project across the network.
 Our goal is to build KHIST into a billion-dollar-plus Indigenous sovereign trust, funded by the recurring revenue of our manufacturing operations — lacrosse, hockey, and mass timber — and the long-term returns of every campus we open.
 Women-led governance: minimum 4 of 7 Trustees are women.
 It cannot be sold, diluted, or redirected.
 Built to last centuries.

 $1B+ Trust Goal · National Capital Architecture